Kurtis Patterson: International career

-During the 2018/19 season, Patterson was selected to play for a Cricket Australia XI side against the touring Sri Lankans as a warm-up for the test series.
+During the 2018/19 season, Patterson was selected to play for a Cricket Australia XI side against the touring Sri Lankans as a warm-up for the Test series.
 Patterson scored unbeaten centuries in both innings, with 157 not out in the first innings and 102 not out in the second innings.
 He was named the player of the match.
-Despite this performance against the Sri Lankans, the Australian squad for the test series had already been named the previous week and Patterson had not been included.
+Despite this performance against the Sri Lankans, the Australian squad for the Test series had already been named the previous week and Patterson had not been included.
 However the selectors backtracked and he was added to Australia's Test squad for the series against Sri Lanka.
 He made his Test debut for Australia against Sri Lanka on 24 January 2019.
 He had his baggy green cap presented to him by Michael Hussey.
-Batting at number 6, he made 30 off 82 balls in his first test innings before being dismissed LBW.
+Batting at number 6, he made 30 off 82 balls in his first Test innings before being dismissed LBW.
 He was not required to bat in the second innings as Australia won by an innings and 40 runs.
 He also took three catches in the match, including a diving, one-handed catch in the gully to dismiss Dilruwan Perera.
 He was retained in the side for the second Test match in Canberra.
-In the second test, he scored a century, the first of his Test career as Australia romped to a huge total, with Joe Burns and Travis Head also scoring centuries.
+In the second Test, he scored a century, the first of his Test career as Australia romped to a huge total, with Joe Burns and Travis Head also scoring centuries.
 Patterson finished with a score of 114 not out.
-With Travis Head also scoring his first test century in the same innings, it was the first time since 1989 that two Australian batsmen had made their first test centuries in the same innings.
-Both his parents and many of his friends were in the crowd when he reached his century.
+With Travis Head also scoring his first Test century in the same innings, it was the first time since 1989 that two Australian batsmen had made their first Test centuries in the same innings.
 He did not bat in the second innings as Australia beat Sri Lanka by 366 runs, winning the series 2–0.